What Is Puberty?

 How Is Precocious Puberty Treated?

-If your child has precocious puberty, the doctor may refer you to a pediatric (a doctor who specializes in growth and hormonal disorders in children) for treatment.
+If your child has precocious puberty, the doctor may refer you to a pediatric endocrinologist (a doctor who treats growth and hormone disorders in children) for treatment.

 The treatment goals are to: